DheerGupta35959/WhatsAppNETClient2/README.md

 WhatsApp NET Client is a free library for .NET Developers used to develop desktop-based WhatsApp client applications.
 This library was developed on top of .NET technology using the C# programming language, so it can also be used for all .NET programming languages ​​other than C# such as VB.NET, F#, C++ and other .NET languages.

-Dalam pengembangannya WhatsApp NET Client menggunakan [Baileys - WhatsApp Web API ](https://github.com/adiwajshing/Baileys/) sebagai engine/library untuk berkomunikasi secara langsung dengan WhatsApp server dengan menggunakan websocket.
+In its development, the WhatsApp NET Client uses Baileys - WhatsApp Web API as the engine/library to communicate directly with the WhatsApp server using a websocket.

-## Info Rilis dan Petunjuk Instalasi
+## Release Info and Installation Instructions

-Bisa Anda cek di http://wa-net.coding4ever.net/
+You can check at http://wa-net.coding4ever.net/

-## Persyaratan Sistem
+## System Requirements

-* Windows 8, 10 dan windows versi terbaru
+* Windows 8, 10 and latest versions of windows
-* .NET Framework 4.5 dan .NET versi terbaru
+* .NET Framework 4.5 and latest version of .NET
-* Node.js versi 14.16.x atau versi terbaru
+* Node.js version 14.16.x or later
 * [Software git](https://git-scm.com/downloads) (version control)

-## Fitur
+## Feature

 | Feature                                                                                                                                                                                                                                                                                                                   | Status |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:------:|